skip to Main Content

 MDIV students are required to complete 96 credit points at AQF Level 9 as part of their degree including one capstone unit.
 As a graduate course, units are assessed differently to the equivalent units in the Bachelor of Theology and additional tasks may be assigned.

-NB: A normal unit is 12 credit points (CPS). *CM01, CM02 & CM06 are non-accredited units and form part of the Trinity Certificate of Ministry programme.
-Please View please refer to the Australian College of Theology website for course rules.
+NB: A normal unit is 12 credit points (CPS).
+Please refer to the Australian College of Theology website for course rules.

-If you would like to Apply, please fill in our Prospective Student Form and our Registrar team will contact you.
+If you would like to apply, please fill in our Prospective Student Form and our Admissions Officer will contact you.

 Back To Top